-Talking about maintenance we cannot leave this factor unmentioned.
-Hosting providers depend on their data centers much and there were many cases, when a good hosting company started losing clients due to inactivity of the data center staff.
+Talking about the maintenance we cannot leave this factor unmentioned.
+Hosting providers depend on their data centers and there were many cases when a good hosting company started losing clients due to the inactivity of the data center staff.
 One of the problems related to the inactivity is the absence of in-house data center staff or its lack.

 This especially saves time during maintenance: imagine they need to have an HDD replaced on your hosting server.
 This procedure may take from 20-40 minutes to an hour at maximum – fair and bearable downtime.
-Now imagine that there is no in-house staff so the technician in charge needs time to get to the datacenter – this may take another hour if not more, what does not look quick, serious and reliable.
+Now imagine that there is no in-house staff so the technician in charge needs time to get to the data center – this may take another hour if not more, which does not look quick, serious, and reliable.

 5. Uptime and SLA Guarantees